FabioChiodini/ProjectSpawntck/README.md

 ```

 Here are the details on how these variables are used:

+- **ReceiverPortK** is the destination port for honeypot logs.
+Set to 80 as that is the port exposed by the GKE loadbalancer in this setup

 - **HoneypotPortK** is the port used by local (testing only) honeypot containers